bbauska/W3Cx-5of5/README.md

 comma.
 And we also had a first encounter with what we call arrays, that are elements separated by commas inside brackets.

-What it the best method for learning JavaScript?
-When you are a complete beginner, I recommend you look at examples, tweak them, change small things, try to understand what the syntax looks like.
-Even without deep explanations, without reading a book, or studying in details the different concepts of language, you can learn a lot.

-In this section, I propose that you look at a small example without understanding the details, and try to tweak it.

-&lt;Img&gt;

-Here is the example we provide.
-It&apos;s just an example that draws, that plots, a mathematical function.
-You can use the mouse wheel to zoom in, zoom out, and you can look at the HTML code.
-There is only very few CSS and very few lines of JavaScript.
-So how can we do the such a complex result?
-Complex thing drawing the grid with axes, with labels, with a curve, and interact with the mouse.

-With only 10 lines of code: it&apos;s because we are using what we call an external JavaScript library.
-Actually, we are using 2 of them here.
-Because, this one: the &quot;function-plot&quot; JavaScript library, is using internally another one you must include also in the document.
-What I propose is that we will start looking at this example.
-The best way is to click on &quot;Edit on CodePen&quot; label here, it will open the code in the CodePen.io online editor.
-And&hellip; just look at the HTML part here.
-Okay, we can just look at the HTML part and zoom in a little bit.
-What do we see?
-We can see that it uses 2 libraries here between &lt;script&gt; and &lt;/script&gt; elements.
-This is how we can insert in the document an external JavaScript file.
-In that case, it&apos;s a remote JavaScript file because we are downloading it using http.
-It uses this &quot;d3js&quot;
-JavaScript library that is located at &quot;d3js.org&quot;.
-You can open this in another tab and you will see the documentation and the Web site, the homepage of the Web site, for the &quot;d3js&quot; library.
-By the way &quot;d3js&quot;is one of the most popular JavaScript libraries for visualizing data.
-Let&apos;s go back to our example, so you can just tweak the different elements.
-If I want to plot a cosinus instead of a sinus, I don't need to understand the whole syntax here, but I guess that by just typing &quot;cos&quot; here, it will do something.
-And indeed, I have just drawn a cosinus.

-If I change this for &quot;green&quot;, it changes the color.
-If I change the grid, that is by default &quot;true&quot;, if I say &quot;false&quot;, I don&apos;t have a grid anymore.
-Okay let&apos;s put it back.
-And I&apos;ve got some &quot;xAxis&quot;
-domain : &quot;-1, +1&quot;.
-If I change that for &quot;-10, +10&quot;, I can see the
-result.
-It&apos;s more interesting, if you change this for the x values&hellip;
-instead of going from PI to 2 PI.
-I went from 0 to 10 PI.
-I can see the result here, and so on&hellip; Now that you tweak the example, you can try to understand what is going on.

-&lt;function&gt;

-Okay, this thing is a name followed by a parenthesis; an open parenthesis with a closing parenthesis.
-It&apos;s a function call.
-When you&apos;ve got something like that, in JavaScript, function parenthesis with something in the middle, it&apos;s called a &quot;function call&quot;.
-We&apos;re going to call a function, that, in this case, we haven't written, so it&apos;s coming from one on the external libraries.
-In that case, it&apos;s the &quot;function-plot&quot; library.
-What is inside?
-There are the parameters.
-And I can use an external name.
-I can declare that, here, it&apos;s equivalent.
-You see that it works the same here, but I've just separated the two things.
-If I put directly this thing inside here, like it was before, it still works.
-Okay, so what is this syntax?

-In JavaScript, when you've got braces like that, opening braces and closing braces, it's called an object.
-And inside an object, you&apos;ve got properties and values.
-The properties have names: target, data, function, color, grid.
-And the values are after a column characters.
-The target is my function.
-The data is this thing.
-The grid is true, and so on&hellip; You separate the different properties of the object using a comma and sometimes, you can have some properties that in turn, have a value that is an object.
-The x Axis property is equal to an object that has a property domain, that has for values: &quot;-1, 1&quot;.
-And when you&apos;ve got brackets, opening and closing brackets, it&apos;s like that&hellip; That will define arrays of things in JavaScript.
-And an array of things is a list of enumerable elements.
-In that case, the domain has two elements: the minimum value and the maximum value.

-And here you can see that the data that are plotted, the cosinus function, is also an array.
-If I use the comma and I introduce a second element here.
-For example, the sinus function, and if I change the color, let&apos;s make it pink&hellip; Look at the result: I&apos;ve got 2 different functions that have been plotted in my graph.
-I can, instead of using this, I can maybe plot x2 (x square 2), like this, okay.
-It should work.
-Ok, we can see a little bit of it here.
-Maybe we will change the domain, so instead of stopping at 1, we go to 10.
-Here we go!
-And if we look at the values, we see the x square function that is a bit better, and if we just plot it for x=0 to x=2&hellip; &hellip;In that case, i&apos;ve got another scale for looking at the functions.
-In this first example, you saw how to use an external library, what is the syntax to call a function, and how we can define objects in JavaScript by using a set of properties and values, separated by a comma.
-And we also had a first encounter with what we call arrays, that are elements separated by commas inside brackets.
-What is the best method to learn JavaScript?

-&lt;end of video transcript The Best Way to Learn JS&gt;

 <h4>FIRST: learn by looking at and tweaking the code in the examples</h4>
 <!-- page 76 -->
 <p>Well, there is no definitive answer to this question, but I&apos;d recommend